 E-commerce sphere is developing rapidly.
+Dozens of online marketplaces emerge daily and stimulate the market's growth.
 According to Statista research, the retail market sales will reach the amount of $6.54 trillion in 2023 compared to $3.53 trillion in 2019.

 This statistic means that you need to provide customers with unique offers constantly to stay competitive and overcome your market rivals.
 So, if you are about to build a marketplace or you want to refresh and grow your platform, now is the best time to follow new standards and online marketplace trends.